 Board on Science and Technology for International Development (BOSTID), National Research Council.
-1981.
-The winged Bean - A High Protein Crop for the Tropics.
-National Academy Press.
-Washington, D.C.
-46 pp.
+The winged bean - a high protein crop for the tropics.
+Washington, DC: National Academy Press, 1981.

-Brouk, B. 1975.
-Plants Consumed by Man.
-Academic Press.
-New York.
-479 pp.
+Brouk B. Plants consumed by man.
+New York: Academic Press, 1975.

-Duke, J.A.
-1981.
-Handbook of Legumes of Economic Importance.
-Plenum Press.
-New York.
-345 pp.
+Duke, JA.
+Handbook of Legumes of World Economic Importance.
+New York: Plenum Press, 1981.

-Shurtleff, W. and Aoyagi, A. 1976.
-The book of Miso.
-Ballantine Books.
-New York, 618 pp.
+Shurtleff W, Aoyagi A. The book of miso.
+New York: Ballantine Books, 1976.

-Shurtleff, W. and Aoyagi, A. 1979a.
-The book of Tofu.
-Ballantine Books.
-New York, 433 pp.
+Shurtleff W, Aoyagi A. The book of tofu.
+New York: Ballantine Books, 1979a.

-Shurtleff, W. and Aoyagi, A. 1979b.
-The book of Tempeh.
-Ballantine Books.
-New York, 247 pp.
+Shurtleff W, Aoyagi A. The book of tempeh.
+New York: Ballantine Books, 1979b.